-- English 1, 2, English 3 or AP English Language, and English 4A and 1 (one) additional .5 credit English elective or AP English Literature are required for graduation - o Mathematics Requirements: - Algebra 1 and Geometry are required for graduation - o Social Sciences - World History, U.S. History or AP U.S. History, American Government and 1 (one) additional .5 credit of a Social Science elective or AP U.S. Government and Politics are required for graduation o Science o Students who transfer into our high school are expected to meet all of the graduation requirements established by this policy.
-Special considerations may be made for those students who come from schools that have lesser standards.
+English 1, 2, English 3 or AP English Language, and English 4A and 1 (one) additional .5 credit English elective or AP English Literature are required for graduation o Mathematics Requirements:

+- Algebra 1 and Geometry are required for graduation - o Social Sciences - World History, U.S. History or AP U.S. History, American Government and 1 (one) additional .5 credit of a Social Science elective or AP U.S. Government and Politics are required for graduation o Science o Personal Finance

-- 3 terms of Physical/Chemical Science, 2 terms of Life Science, and 1 term of General Science are required for graduation (Class of 2022 & 2023) - Biology, Physics & Chemistry are required for graduation (Class of 2024 and beyond) - o Personal Finance - Economics and Financial Literacy are required for graduation
+- 3 terms of Physical/Chemical Science, 2 terms of Life Science, and 1 term of General Science are required for graduation (Class of 2023) - Biology, Physics & Chemistry are required for graduation (Class of 2024 and beyond)